ahriley/beta-MW-dwarfs/README.md

 # beta-gaia-satellites
-Comparing anisotropies of satellites w/ simulations
+Comparing anisotropies of satellites in Milky Way (post-*Gaia* DR2) w/ what is found in simulations